About the Ombudsman

 Core Values

-Objectivity: We are committed to reviewing citizen complaints without bias or preconception.
+Objectivity: We are committed to reviewing and investigating complaints without bias or preconception.

-Public Service: We are committed to helping people resolve their complaints individually and to improving the effectiveness and equity of government systems.
+Public Service: We are committed to helping people resolve their individual complaints and problems and to improving the transparency, accessibility, effectiveness, and equity of government systems.